 You’ve got your training and nutrition strategy dialed.
 But there’s another element to being a successful triathlete: mechanical skills.
 As you prepare for your next season, work on improving your wrench skills in the following areas.

 Fix a flat.
 It’s every novice (and sometimes experienced) triathlete’s nightmare, but it doesn’t need to be.
 Ask your local bike shop when they are offering their next flat-changing clinic, or tap an experienced fellow cyclist to show you how.
 Then practice in the comfort of your own garage before your luck runs out far from home or during an important race.
+If you have tubeless tires on your rig, it’s super important you understand the process involved in removing a tubeless tire (it’s tough).
+The good news is that in a pinch (no pun intended), you can put a regular tube in a tubeless tire if it gets critically punctured.
+Just be prepared to wrestle with the tire (and get a little messy).

 Adjust rear derailleur.
 Most bikes have a small barrel adjuster where the cable housing meets the rear derailleur.
 If your shifting is not spot-on, shift into the middle cog in the back, then try turning the barrel a quarter-click at a time in either direction until shifting improves.
 If you’ve tried a full rotation in both directions and shifting is still subpar, ask your go-to mechanic to fix it while you watch on.